steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ### Troubleshooting

 You WILL break the SVG at times.
-Dont panic.
+Don't panic!
 Usually it is some extra character or a missing ".
 Upload to an AI and give it the error message.
 They are VERY good at this.

 - Test by opening SVG directly in browser.
 File > Open
 - Sometimes you will see pinkish area with an error text.
 Usually it will say where the error is.
 Share the file and error with the AI.